 The TomoTherapy Systems are advanced, fully integrated and versatile radiation therapy systems for the treatment of a wide range of cancer types.
 The TomoTherapy Systems are specifically designed for image-guided intensity-modulated radiation therapy ("IG-IMRT").
 The TomoTherapy Systems include the TomoTherapy H Series Systems with configurations of TomoH, TomoHD, and TomoHDA.
 Based on a CT scanner platform, the systems provide continuous delivery of radiation from 360 degrees around the patient, or delivery from clinician-specified beam angles.
 These unique features, combined with daily 3D image guidance, enable physicians to deliver highly accurate, individualized dose distributions which precisely conform to the shape of the patient's tumor while minimizing dose to normal, healthy tissue, resulting in fewer side effects for the patient.
 The TomoTherapy Systems are capable of treating all standard radiation therapy indications including breast, prostate, lung, and head and neck cancers, in addition to complex and novel treatments such as total marrow irradiation.
-The Radixact System, the next generation TomoTherapy platform, includes our integrated Accuray Precision treatment planning software and new iDMS Data Management System.
+The Radixact System.
 The Radixact System leverages the TomoTherapy System's efficient daily low-dose fan beam MVCT image guidance and unique ring gantry architecture, delivering precise radiation treatments for more patients, faster, with simpler, more automated workflows.

-Most recently, Accuracy introduced its Synchrony motion tracking and correction technology for the Radixact System.
-This feature adds intrafraction motion synchronization capabilities to the Radixact System, enabling real-time tracking, visualization and correction for tumor motion during treatment, with the goal of improving dose accuracy and treatment times compared to conventional radiation therapy systems.
-We expect to ship Synchrony for Radixact to selected clinical evaluation sites globally through the end of calendar year 2019, with broader commercial launch in early calendar year 2020.
+Most recently, in early 2020, we commercially launched our Synchrony motion tracking and correction technology for the Radixact System.
+This feature adds intrafraction motion synchronization capabilities to the Radixact System, enabling real-time tracking, visualization and correction for tumor motion during treatment, with the goal of improving dose accuracy and treatment times as compared to conventional radiation therapy systems.